 Here are the main food sources of vitamin B12:

 - Beef liver and clams … the most abundant sources of B12

 - Fish, meat, poultry, eggs, milk, and other dairy products … good sources of B12

 - Fermented bean products, such as tempeh … lesser sources of B12

 - Some breakfast cereals, nutritional yeasts etc that have been fortified with B12.

-But ingesting enough vitamin B12 is not sufficient to keep you healthy.
+But ingesting enough vitamin B12 is not sufficient.
 Your body also needs to be able to use it.

 Firstly, your stomach acid has to separate the B12 from the protein to which it is attached in the food you swallow.

 Then the B12 has to combine with intrinsic factor, another protein made by the stomach, so that it can be absorbed into your body.

 If you body is unable to produce intrinsic factor, you will be unable to absorb vitamin B12 and will end up with pernicious anaemia (a lack of healthy red blood cells).
 The only solution will be to have regular injections of B12.